Does Quantum Computing Inc. (QUBT) Pay a Dividend? (2026)

 Does Quantum Computing Inc. (QUBT) pay a dividend?

-Quantum Computing Inc. (QUBT) currently returns little or nothing as a dividend.
+No. There is no dividend on QUBT in our data and the yield is 0%.
 Valuation here is speculative, not fundamental.
 With only a few million dollars of trailing revenue against a roughly $2 billion market value, the implied price-to-sales ratio runs into the hundreds, and there are no positive earnings to anchor a P/E. The price reflects expectations for a still-pre-commercial technology, so figures can shift quickly and should be treated as a snapshot.

 The bottom line on the QUBT dividend